Kanangnut/Music-Store-Database-Analysis/README.md

 The dataset used in this project is Chinook.db from Chinook Database (Chinook is a sample database for SQL Server, Oracle, MySQL, PostgreSQL, SQLite, DB2).

 ### Database Setup
 For this project, I used PostgreSQL for SQL queries.
-I initially exported the database file .db from SQLite to a SQL file and imported it into PostgreSQL.
-I then created a schema diagram with the drawSQL web app, which detailed table names, columns, data types, and their relationships.
-This schema was exported as both SQL queries for table creation and a JPEG image for reference.
-After setting up the database in PostgreSQL, I imported the necessary CSV files for further analysis.
+First, I exported the database from SQLite to SQL and CSV files, which were then used in PostgreSQL and Power BI for further analysis.

+### Data Analysis